Metronoid/chronicler/content/systems/violence/intent/intent.md

 Often, violent solutions to problems are grisly, ugly, and over fast.
-Using this optional rule, any character that takes more than his Stamina in bashing damage or any amount of lethal damage gains the Beaten Down Tilt: he’s had the fight knocked out of him.
+Using this optional rule, any character that takes more than his Stamina in bashing damage or any amount of lethal damage gains the Beaten Down Condition: he’s had the fight knocked out of him.
 He must spend a point of Willpower every time he wants to take a violent action until the end of the fight.
 He can still apply Defense against